 She goes on to say:

-“ACEs include abuse, neglect, and dysfunction in the home – with a total of 10 indicators within those three themes.
+“ACEs include abuse, neglect, and dysfunction in the home, with ten indicators within those three themes.
 And since then, additional factors have emerged to keep up with the times.
-Social isolation, rejection from peers, community violence, bullying, and poverty itself.”
+Social isolation, peer rejection, community violence, bullying, and poverty.”

 There is much more to this post, but I’ll jump right to the end:

 “The 2020 batch of what might someday be considered (and researched) as ACEs will evolve during and after children’s exposure to trauma in their homes.
 They may even fit within the acronym of ACEs (At-home Covid Effects).
 What we, as caring professionals, do now and in the future will directly shape how our society rights itself after this long capsize of Covid-19.”